jumarko/codescene-enterprise-pm-jira/README.md

 The `supported-work-types` specify the JIRA labels and/or JIRA Issue Types you want to include in the analysis.
 Please note that only types with the listed labels/type will be included in the analysis.

+Also note that the service only supports a cost-unit of type `minutes`.
+We'll add support for other types of cost (e.g. story points) in later versions.

 ### Example Configuration